MCL Tear Treatment in Madison, IL

 Causes of an MCL Tear

-• Contact Sports: Football, soccer, and hockey players in Madison, IL frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.
+- Contact Sports: Football, soccer, and hockey players in Madison, IL commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear